Blog / Comparison

 The bottom line

-AI answering services and AI employees serve different needs at different price points.
+AI answering services and AI front offices serve different needs at different price points.
 An answering service is a phone receptionist.
-An AI employee is a teammate who handles your pipeline end to end.
+An AI front office is a teammate who handles your pipeline end to end.
 For residential contractors losing jobs because they're too busy building to manage the business side, the full-pipeline approach typically delivers a stronger return: faster response times, higher conversion rates, and more revenue per lead.

 See the difference for yourself

-Try DeskForeman to experience what a full AI employee feels like, or watch the interactive demo.
+Try DeskForeman to experience what a full AI front office feels like, or watch the interactive demo.